Magistrate John Stone in his "Richmond Gray" Confederate uniform at Gettysburg. |

 I learned that I had 3 uncles who fought in the civil war in addition to my great grand father on my father’s side of the family.
 John Harmon Stone was a Sergeant in the Bedford Light Artillery, Samuel Miller Stone was in the 28th Virginia Company C, James Fletcher Stone was in the 34 Virginia, and Thomas A. Stone was in the 28th Virginia Company D.

-time of the Civil War (with negative of photo on glass).
+Magistrate Stone, on left, in a reenactment photo made with the same type of photographic technique that existed at the time of the Civil War (with negative of photo on glass). |

 I formed the 28th Virginia Company D reenacting unit after learning I had 2 ancestors who fought with the 28th Virginia Infantry Regiment during the civil war.
 I was elected Captain of the 28th Virginia Regiment Company D and served in that capacity until being elected Lieutenant Colonel of the 2nd Battalion, Army of Northern Virginia (ANV) in October, 2012.